Search

 Determine Your Timeline

 Most successful candidates dedicate 8-12 weeks to intensive study.
 Consider your own schedule, learning pace, and prior knowledge.
-Be realistic.
-If you have a demanding job and family commitments, you may need a longer timeline.
+If you have a demanding job, a self-paced training program may be the best fit for your timeline.

 Break It Down and Schedule It

-1. Assign Weekly Themes: Using the exam blueprint, assign one or two major domains to each week.
-For example, Week 1 could be "Talent Planning and Acquisition," Week 2 could be "Total Rewards," and so on.
+1. Assign Weekly Themes: Week 1 could be "Talent Planning," Week 2 could be "Total Rewards," and so on.

-3. Build in Review and Practice: Your plan should not just be about learning new material.
-Dedicate time at the end of each week to review the topics from that week and previous weeks.
-Reserve the final 1-2 weeks before your exam exclusively for comprehensive review and taking full-length practice exams.
+3. Build in Review and Practice: Reserve the final 1-2 weeks before your exam exclusively for comprehensive review and taking full-length practice exams.

 Step 3: Adopt Active Learning Strategies

-Simply reading study guides from cover to cover is a passive learning technique and one of the least effective ways to retain information for a high-stakes exam.
+Simply reading study guides is a passive technique.
 To truly master the material, you must engage your brain through active learning.

-• Flashcards: Ideal for memorizing key terms, acronyms (FMLA, ERISA, ADA), important legal cases, and specific numbers or deadlines.
+• Flashcards: Ideal for memorizing key terms and acronyms like FMLA, ERISA, and Garnishment rules.

 Step 4: The Power of Practice Exams